TITLE II ADA COMPLAINT PROCEDURES

 4. The bureau director shall issue a decision on the appeal within thirty (30) working days of the notice of intent to appeal, which shall be the final decision of the City.

-Per ordinance #186277, the Chief Administrative Officer of the City of Portland is authorized to adopt rules, procedures and forms to assist in the implementation of the City of Portland’s ADA Title II policy and program.
+b.
+The Director of the OEHR is authorized to formulate, administer and monitor procedures and forms to assist in the implementation of the City of Portland’s Title II complaint procedures.

 Adopted by the Chief Administrative Officer January 10, 2014.